santiago dr gargoyle over city

 Academic Culture

 Most PUCMM students specialize in a profession such as law, medicine, engineering, architecture, education, or business.
-However, there is a variety of Social Sciences Majors being offered at PUCMM, such as Psychology, Social Communication, and Social Work, among others.
-Although PUCMM is the country’s premier private university, U.S. students may find interesting differences between teaching goals and methods at PUCMM and their home schools.
-However, in the last decade, competency-based education has been evident in most academic programs, which promote more interactive and participatory methods that may include a variety of activities such as tutorials, readings, discussions, reports, and tests.
-In some cases, strategies may include presentations about specific topics researched by the students, both individually and collaboratively, which requires them to take more initiative in learning.
-The teaching and learning modality allows students to advance critical thinking and reflective learning.
+However, there is a variety of social sciences majors being offered at PUCMM, such as psychology, social communication, and social work, among others.
+Although PUCMM is the country’s number one private university, U.S. students may find interesting differences between teaching goals and methods at PUCMM and their home schools.
+Classes are usually more professor-centered, with some student discussion-based activities.
+Assignments include presentations about specific topics researched by the students, and traditional mid-term and final in-class exams.

 Class Format

 Advanced Spanish language and CIEE courses are open to CIEE students only.
-Electives through PUCMM’s division of Spanish for Foreigners are open to (up to five) other international or Dominican students.
-Other PUCMM courses are also open to Dominicans and other foreign students.
-Professors are from the Pontificia Universidad Católica Madre y Maestra or contracted by the Department of Spanish for Foreigners.
-Specific class formats will vary according to the field of knowledge and will be clearly explained in the syllabus for each course.
+Electives through PUCMM’s division of Spanish for Foreigners and from PUCMM’s general offering are open to other local or international students, usually from Haiti or the United States.
+Professors are from the PUCMM or contracted by the Department of Spanish for Foreigners.
+Specific class formats will vary according to the field, with class size being small.

 Grading

 In CIEE and PUCMM courses, students are graded from A-F on quizzes, exams, papers, presentations, and class participation.
 Students are encouraged to communicate well with the faculty about assignments, deadlines, and evaluations.
-Attendance is mandatory.
-Incompletes are not accepted.
+Attendance is mandatory and incompletes are not accepted.

 Individual courses may have additional prerequisites; for CIEE courses, these are listed in the syllabi below.
 Students are responsible for having their own course approval conversations with their advisors.
 Your study abroad advisor and CIEE staff can help you understand your course options if you don't see a recommendation that fits your course needs.